-For more information about IBM Systems Director 6.2, see the IBM Systems Director V6.2 Web page.
+For more information about IBM Systems Director 6.3, see the IBM Systems Director V6.3 Information Center (http://pic.dhe.ibm.com/infocenter/director/pubs/index.jsp).

 Disk format requirement

 You cannot install AIX on an improperly formatted SCSI disk.
 AIX requires the disk to be formatted to a sector size supported by the attached SCSI controller.
 All AIX SCSI controllers support 512 byte sector SCSI disks.
 The 522 byte sector SCSI disks are only supported when they are attached to SCSI RAID controllers.
 If the disk has been formatted for SCSI RAID, but is not attached to a SCSI RAID controller, the disk might not configure.
 If the disk does configure, it might be unreadable in the AIX environment.
 In some instances, the certify function and the format function in AIX diagnostics can be used to reformat the disk for the attached SCSI controller.